 To mitigate this issue I’ve installed a Morizumi spoke cutting tool in my workshop.
 This is a precision machine, made in Japan, and a beauty to behold.
 It cuts and rolls spoke threads using the exact processes found in spoke manufacturing.
-It carries a substantial pricetag but seems worth it for the ability to deliver spoke lengths on demand and dial precision ever tighter.
+It carries a substantial pricetag but seems worth it for the ability to deliver spoke lengths on demand.

 RECENT TWEETS →